-UWS embraces the above and fully supports the study of Art in KS3, and a significant number of students continue to study the subject at GCSE (consistently above 50%).
+UWS embraces the statutory guidance and fully supports the study of Art and design at KS3.
+A significant number of students continue to enjoy the subject in Key stage 4 and for GCSE.
 The department sees the enjoyment of the subject and the confidence to work independently as being highly valued.

 “At KS3 pupils should be taught:

 - to use a range of techniques to record their observations in sketchbooks, journals and other media as a basis for exploring their ideas

 - to use a range of techniques and media, including painting

 - to increase their proficiency in the handling of different materials

 - to analyse and evaluate their own work, and that of others, in order to strengthen the visual impact or applications of their work

 - about the history of art, craft, design and architecture, including periods, styles and major movements from ancient times up to the present day”

 At UWS we plan the Art schemes of work to address the above.
 An important part of this is to have 3 shorter teacher directed projects in Year 7 and 8 which concentrate on the formal elements of art (line, shape, form, colour, tone, texture, pattern and space), whilst also experiencing the assessment objectives delivered at Key stage 4.
 Students learn to use a variety of media, techniques, and processes.
 This is intended to build confidence and increase independent skills.